Enterprise RAID Controller Recovery

 | P420i / P440ar (Legacy) | 6Gb/s or 12Gb/s SAS | 512MB-2GB BBWC or FBWC | DL380p Gen8, DL360p Gen8, ML350p Gen8 | Older BBWC uses battery; battery degradation is the primary cache failure mode on Gen8 servers. |

-Every drive managed by an HP Smart Array controller contains a hidden GPT Partition 9 reserved for RAID configuration metadata.
-This partition is not visible to the operating system and is not listed in standard partition management tools.
-The controller reads this partition at boot to determine which drives belong to which logical drive, the stripe size, RAID level, parity rotation pattern, and the order in which drives should be assembled.
+Every drive managed by an HP Smart Array controller carries a Reserved Information Sector (RIS) written to raw reserved physical sectors at the start of the drive.
+This region sits below the OS partition abstraction; it is not a GPT partition and is not listed in standard partition management tools.
+The controller reads it at boot to determine which drives belong to which logical drive, the stripe size, RAID level, parity rotation pattern, and the order in which drives should be assembled.

 The division of labor matters here.
-The PC-3000 hardware reads and images the metadata region; it does not assemble the array.
-Data Extractor Express RAID Edition, the ACE Lab array-reconstruction software running on the PC-3000 Express, performs the virtual reassembly: it parses the imaged Partition 9 descriptor, fixes member order, confirms stripe size and parity rotation, and destripes the static images into a single logical volume.
+The imaging hardware reads and images the metadata region; it does not assemble the array.
+Data Extractor Express RAID Edition, the ACE Lab array-reconstruction software running on the PC-3000 Express, performs the virtual reassembly: it parses the imaged RIS descriptor, fixes member order, confirms stripe size and parity rotation, and destripes the static images into a single logical volume.

 - Stripe Size

 - HP Smart Array defaults to 256KB stripe size, four times larger than Dell PERC's default of 64KB.
 Misidentifying the stripe size during reconstruction produces apparently valid but irreversibly scrambled output.
-The metadata on GPT Partition 9 records the exact stripe size the administrator selected during array creation.
+The RIS metadata records the exact stripe size the administrator selected during array creation.

 - Parity Rotation